rst0git/LegalRuleML-app/README.md

 The `BaseXClient.php` is sourced from [the BaseX repository](https://github.com/BaseXdb/basex/blob/master/basex-api/src/main/php/BaseXClient.php), and is licensed under the BSD license.
 Copyright © BaseX Team 2005-15.

+## Maintenance notes

+This is a Laravel application.
+Therefore, its best practice should be adhered to in maintenance, e.g. database changes should have their own migrations.

+If you are modifying `LRMLToHTMLConverter`, bear in mind that in production, it is only run once for each document at the point of upload, and then the HTML version is cached in the PostgreSQL database.
+Therefore, changes made to the converter will only affect existing documents if they are reuploaded.
+By contrast, in debug mode it is run every time a document is viewed, allowing for rapid iteration.

 ## Getting started
 #### Install [Docker](https://docs.docker.com/engine/installation/)
 - [Debian](https://docs.docker.com/v1.12/engine/installation/linux/debian/)